Analyzing data and coordinating with municipalities and the CTDOT to make our roads safer.

 Number of non-motorized fatalities and non-motorized serious injuries

 The CTDOT has an active and effective highway safety program.
 Key elements of the state’s program are detailed below.

 VN Engineers was selected by the CTDOT to prepare a Regional Transportation Safety Plan for the Naugatuck Valley planning region.
 The plan will serve as a companion document to the SHSP and focus on local and state roads.
 The interstate network will be excluded because the system is fully assessed in the SHSP.

 The purpose of the plan is to provide data driven countermeasures combined with public outreach to identify high risk locations and reduce the number of fatal and injury crashes.
-A draft scope of work has been developed and the planning study is expected to begin in the Summer of 2019 and take one year to complete.
+The Naugatuck Valley Regional Transportation Safety Plan can be viewed here.

 State Strategic Highway Safety Plan

 Connecticut develops a long-term Strategic Highway Safety Plan (SHSP) every five years.
 The newest SHSP was released in July 2017, and will provide guidance for state-assisted highway safety initiatives through 2021.

 State Highway Safety Plans & Annual Reports